 The consultative approach to selling is the gold standard in software sales because it works.
 If you don’t know what this means, start educating yourself before your interview.
 A great place to start is The New Conceptual Selling by Miller Heiman.
 Trust us; Sales Managers will be impressed when they find out that you took your homework one step further by reading this or a similar book.

 Know What You’re Getting Into with Software Sales.

 There is a lot of money to be made in software sales.
 Before you jump in with both feet, understand that there are downsides to this choice of profession.
 Over the past 12 months, software companies’ value has dramatically increased because they are much easier to scale than most traditional companies (Amazon is a dramatic example of this).
-The downside of this massive inflow of money and potential for rapid growth is enormous pressure.
-Although this doesn’t apply to every company, you most likely won’t find work/life balance in software sales.
+The downside of this massive inflow of money and the potential for rapid growth is enormous pressure.
+Although this doesn’t apply to every company, you most likely won’t find a work/life balance in software sales.
 To get ahead in this field, be prepared to work whatever hours the job requires.

 Good luck, and let us know if you have any other tips that helped you get into software sales.